 Jonathan Male, director of the Bioenergy Technologies Office and Jim Spaeth, program manager and conference chair of the Bioenergy Technologies Office, invite you to attend Bioenergy 2016 in Washington, D.C., July 12–14.

 Washington, D.C.
 20001

-On July 12–14, 2016, the U.S. Department of Energy's (DOE’s) Bioenergy Technologies Office (BETO) will host its ninth annual conference—Bioenergy 2016: Mobilizing the Bioeconomy through Innovation.
-Partnering with the Clean Energy Research and Education Foundation (CEREF), this year's conference will focus on opportunities to grow future feedstock supplies and break through technology barriers to achieve a stronger bioeconomy.
+On July 12–14, 2016, the U.S. Department of Energy's (DOE’s) Bioenergy Technologies Office (BETO) hosted its ninth annual conference—Bioenergy 2016: Mobilizing the Bioeconomy through Innovation.
+Partnering with the Clean Energy Research and Education Foundation (CEREF), this year's conference focused on opportunities to grow future feedstock supplies and break through technology barriers to achieve a stronger bioeconomy.